KBS News 9: KBS Sports 9/Local Window at 9:30

 Between 9:30 and 9:35 pm, local KBS stations outside Seoul opt-out from the national newscast to provide a 15-minute regional newscast in their respective areas.
 At around 9:45, all stations rejoin Seoul for KBS Sports 9, a sub-newscast airing Korean and international sports news, to be followed by the national weather.

 Anchors

-Park Jang-beom and Park Ji-won currently anchor the weekday edition, while Kim Hyun-kyung and Park So-hyun helm the weekend edition.
+Choi Moon-jong and Park Ji-won currently anchor the weekday edition, while Kim Hyun-kyung and Park So-hyun helm the weekend edition.
 Lee Yoon-jeong does the sports news on weekdays, and Kim Jong-hyun does it on weekends.
 The weather forecast is presented by Kang Ah-rang on weekdays, while Choi Hyun-mi does it on weekends.